-On 15 August 2018, the Company entered into a Deed of Variation to the Heads of Agreement dated 22 December 2017.
-Under the terms of the Deed of Variation, the Company's exclusive option to acquire lon Mining has been extended to the earlier of 28 December 2018 and that date which is 30 days from the date Ion Mining provides written confirmation and relevant verification documents to EFE (if requested) that the Polish Ministry of Environment has granted the Przecznica concession to Ion Mining (Tenement Grant Date).
+The Company has negotiated an extension of the binding Option Agreement to acquire 100% of the issued capital of Ion Mining.
+Under the terms of the Deed of Variation, the Company's exclusive option to acquire Ion Mining has been extended to the earlier date of 28 December 2018 and that date which is 30 days from the date Ion Mining provides written confirmation and relevant verification documents to EFE (if requested) that the Polish Ministry of Environment has granted the Przecznica concession to Ion Mining.